douwanhu/auto-install/README.md

-# auto-install
-auto-install script of Multi-Honeypots
+Autoinstall Multi-Honeypots on Ubuntu 16.04